 Some taxpayers get scared upon the mention of an IRS tax audit, or fail to understand how an attorney can help them.
 It is merely an examination of the financial documents of an organization or an individual.
+Even if you fail the audit, you have options for making payments or appealing the IRS decision.
 This is done to ensure that tax information is correctly reported according to tax laws.
 This also helps dispel fraud and promote an improved tax flow for the country.

 Under the tax laws, an IRS audit may be done through mail, an in-person interview or a review of taxpayer records.
 The interview may be accomplished in an IRS office (office audit), the home of the taxpayer, business address or the office of an accountant (field audit).
 The IRS will notify you with records that you need and any changes that must be done.
 With the right information and guidance of a New York lawyer, you can have a stress free experience with an IRS audit.